tfpf/gui-password-manager/README.md

 requires a POSIX-compliant system, because I have used functions not specified in the C standard, but specified by POSIX.

+This application can automatically type the username and password for you; this is useful if a website has disabled copying and pasting.
+However, automatic typing may not work with non-ASCII characters.

 # Requirements
 * basic computer knowledge
 * 64-bit operating system (either Windows or a Linux distribution)